-Correct Furrows, a Droopy Eyelid Look, and More in the Philadelphia Area
+Correct Furrows, a Droopy Eyelid Look, and More in the Philadelphia, Bryn Mawr, and Newtown Square Areas

 A brow lift, also known as a forehead lift, focuses on the area between your eyes and hairline.
 People choose to undergo a brow lift in Philadelphia to correct droopy eyelids and the furrowed brow expression that they feel makes them look tired or angry all the time.
 A brow lift can soften your look by: